joshuabmoore/MPSTime.jl/docs/src/tutorial.md

 # Tutorial

-This tutorial for MPSTime will take you through the basic steps needed to fit an MPS to a timeseries dataset.
+This tutorial for MPSTime will take you through the basic steps needed to fit an MPS to a time-series dataset.

 ## Demo dataset